whoGauri/SafarShield/README.md

 completed.
 Development of the working prototype is in progress.

 ## 📁 Documentation
-The project presentation is available in the `docs` folder.
+The project presentation is available in the `Docs` folder.